National Cannabis Survey

 Stratification method:

-The NCS frame was stratified by province, and a simple random sample of dwellings was selected independently within each province.
+The person-based frame was stratified by province, and a sample random sample of youths was selected independently within each province.
+Similarly, the dwelling frame was stratified by province, and a simple random sample of dwellings was selected within each province.

 Sampling and sub-sampling: